 Vander's crimson eyes went wide.
-"What did the nurse say about Jeb?"
+"What's happening to Jeb?"

-"He might have a virus," Molly added.
+"He might have a virus," Molly replied.
 "The nurse wants him at the center over night.
 He might even be there all week."

-The pokémon were asleep in the living room.
+A couple hours passed.
+The pokémon were soon asleep in the living room.

 Vander was sitting at the kitchen table.
 He stared at the berry field through the sliding glass doors.